Learn how to do a personal color analysis so that you can know what types of colors flatter you best.

 Below is an image of eye colors that are typical of a person with cool undertones.
 Notice the lack of warmth in their coloring.

-Some people say they are neutral, but I believe that even if you appear neutral you still lean towards warm or cool.
+Some people say they are neutral when doing a personal color analysis, but I believe that even if you appear neutral you still lean towards warm or cool.
 It IS possible for a person to wear both sets of warm and cool colors, but typically they will look better in one set over the other.

 3: Depth: Are you light, medium or deep?

-Hopefully, you have been successful with figuring out Steps 1 and 2.
+Hopefully, you have been successful with figuring out Steps 1 and 2 of your personal color analysis.
 You should know if you are bright or soft.
 And, you should know if you are warm or cool.
 If not, then try the quiz to see if it helps.

-In the Your Color Style system, there are 4 main color palettes (the links below will take you to the digital color palettes):
+In the Your Color Style colour analysis system, there are 4 main color palettes (the links below will take you to the digital color palettes):